braillerap/BrailleRap/README.md

 There is an xlsx (3D printed parts excel board.xlsx) files that detail the parts to print.

 ### `NatBrailleTools/`
 Java source code for NatBraille BrailleRAP driver.
-This is a little obsolete now.
+This is obsolete now.
 Consider using AccessBrailleRAP (https://github.com/braillerap/AccessBrailleRAP) instead.